Self-Employment Assistance Program (SEAP) frequently asked questions

 A. If you have a balance of benefits available when you complete your training, you can continue to file for benefits.
 You must actively seek work that is "covered" by unemployment insurance (e.g., not self-employment), be able to work and be available for work in order to maintain your eligibility to receive benefits.
 Specifically, that means you must work for wages.
 Your self-employment must become a secondary activity to wage-earning employment.
 If you work a total of 40 hours in "covered" employment or your self-employment, then you are considered fully employed and ineligible for benefits for that week.
 State regulation (WAC 192-200-055(2)) says for SEAP participants: If you complete your training program before your unemployment benefits run out, you are no longer eligible for benefits unless you meet the availability for work and job-search requirements of the law (RCW 50.20.010 (1)(c)).

-Q. What is the profile score, and how often is it updated?
+Q. What is the profile score threshold, and when is it updated?

 Q. How is the profile score determined?